OsmanHFA/Tree-Detection-on-Satellite-Imagery-Using-YOLO/README.md

 - `src/`: Python modules containing reusable functions for model evaluation and data processing.

 ## Report:
-- See full project report 'Final Thesis 23083161.pdf'to read all the implementation details and the findings of the study.
+- See full project report 'Project Report.pdf'to read all the implementation details and the findings of the study.

 ## Setup: